 How to Sign Up to BitMEX

 In order to create an account on BitMEX, users first have to register with the website.
-Registration only requires an email address, and therefore an anonymous email address can be used for registration.
-However, the email address must be a genuine address as users will receive an email to confirm registration in order to verify the account.
+Registration only requires an email address, the email address must be a genuine address as users will receive an email to confirm registration in order to verify the account.
 Once users are registered, there are no trading limits.
 Traders must be at least 18 years of age to sign up.

 However, it should be noted that BitMEX does not accept any US-based traders and will use IP checks to verify that users are not in the US.
 While some US users have bypassed this with the use of a VPN, it is not recommended that US individuals sign up to the BitMEX service, especially given the fact that alternative exchanges are available to service US customers that function within the US legal framework.